 LOCALLY GROWN, FRESHLY HARVESTED

-Welcome to Prairie Flower Market's 2025 Season!
+Welcome to Prairie Flower Market's 2026 Season!

-We are beyond excited to welcome you to Prairie Flower Market's 2025 season!
+We are beyond excited to welcome you to Prairie Flower Market's 2026 season!
 Get ready to immerse yourself in the true experience of local flowers, with markets spanning from May to September.
 Just as the seasons and months change, so do our offerings of locally grown, specialty flowers.
 Each month brings a unique selection of blooms and greenery, cultivated with passion and care by our local farmers.

 August 23: Canadian Flower's Week

-September 20: A Grand Finale
+September 20: A Beautiful Farewell

 May will bring you seeds, tubers, seedlings, and so much more to get you started growing your own specialty flowers.